SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex1/readme.md

 [^Top of page](#)

 > Create your OData v4 based UI services with the built-in ADT generator.
-> The generated business service will be transactional, draft-enabled, and enrich with UI semantics for the generation of the Fiori elements app.
+> The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori elements app.

   <details>
   <summary>Click to expand!</summary>